qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 # Computational-Medicine-and-Bioinformatics-Terminology-Database

-A comprehensive mapping database, including detailed information, of the terminology and concepts in computational medicine and bioinformatics field.
+A collection of bioinformatics terms explained - because somewhere out there, someone is staring at 'epistasis' for the fifth time today.

 # Contributors